Spring Garden Revival

 Contact Wayland's Department of Public Works for Brush Disposal & Municipal Chipping Programs

-Wayland residents have several options for brush disposal, managed by the Wayland Department of Public Works.
-From April through November, curbside yard waste collection is available for brush bundled in biodegradable paper bags (no plastic, per MassDEP), with each bundle not exceeding 4-foot lengths and 50 lbs, tied with biodegradable twine.
+Wayland residents have several options for brush disposal, all coordinated through the Department of Public Works (DPW).
+From April to November, curbside yard waste collection is available using biodegradable paper bags only—plastic bags are strictly prohibited per MassDEP guidelines.
+Brush bundles must not exceed 4-foot lengths, weigh under 50 lbs, and be tied with biodegradable twine.
 The Transfer Station accepts brush with a valid permit and applicable fees.
-Municipal chipping programs are coordinated seasonally, often in spring and fall, and may provide finished mulch for residents.
+Municipal chipping programs, often scheduled in spring and fall, provide on-site chipping and mulch distribution.
 All brush must be separated from leaves and free of contaminants.
-Street or storm drain disposal is strictly prohibited—keep materials on private property until collection to avoid MS4 violations and penalties.
-Wayland Department of Public Works
+Never dispose of brush in the street or storm drains, as this can result in MS4 violations and penalties.
+For more information or to coordinate collection, contact:

 66 River Road, Wayland, MA 01778